-- Put an automatic transaxle in PARK (P) or a manual transaxle in REVERSE (R) with the parking brake engaged and turn the ignition to ON. - Press and hold the lower part of the power door lock switch for 10 seconds.
+- 1. Put an automatic transaxle in PARK (P) or a manual transaxle in REVERSE (R) with the parking brake engaged and turn the ignition to ON. - 2.
+Press and hold LOCK on the power door lock switch for 10 seconds.
 Release the switch when you hear the chime. - 3.
 Count the number of chimes you hear.
 The number of chimes tells you which mode your vehicle is in.
-You can change the mode by pressing and holding the lower part of the power door lock switch (two chimes for Mode 2, three chimes for Mode 3 and four chimes for Mode 4). - 4.
+You can change the mode by pressing and holding LOCK on the power door lock switch (two chimes for Mode 2, three chimes for Mode 3 and four chimes for Mode 4). - 4.
 Repeat Step 2 until you hear the number of chimes that matches the mode you want.